y-scope/yscope-log-viewer/docs/src/dev-guide/coding-guidelines/react.md

+# React conventions

-# Using state references to maintain current values in React Hooks
+## Using state references to maintain current values in React Hooks

 Whenever we encounter a `stateRef` reference alongside a `state` variable (e.g., `logEventNumRef` and `logEventNum` in `StateContextProvider`), the reference is meant to hold the current value of